5 Bathroom Energy Saving Tips You Can’t Do Without!

 The bathroom is easily the most popular room in a house, despite being the smallest.
 Surprisingly it is also the room in which a lot of energy and money is wasted.
 Make this a thing of the past and with our help you can transform not only your energy bills but also your contribution to the environment.
 As we all know, less energy used means a better carbon footprint.
-We’ve compiled a list of tips that are practical, easy to implement and won’t cost you anything.
-So read on to find out more and make 2015 your year for not only saving money, but reducing your carbon footprint!
+We’ve compiled a list of energy saving tips that are practical, easy to implement and won’t cost you anything.
+So read on to find out more!
+Make this the year for not only saving money, but reducing your carbon footprint!

-5 Ways to Improve Your Bathroom’s Energy Efficiency:
+5 Energy Saving Tips: Ways to Improve Your Bathroom’s Energy Efficiency:

 Reduce Your Water Consumption